liviucotfas/ase-multimedia/Labs/02. JavaScript/readme.md

 ## Objectives
 - understand how to include JavaScipt code in HTML pages
+- understand how to subscribe to events
+- undersnatd how to modify the DOM

 ## Introduction
 JavaScript is a cross-platform, object-oriented scripting language.
 It is a small and lightweight language.